braziljs/eloquente-javascript/chapters/09-expressoes-regulares.md

 ## Alternativas

-Next, we want to know whether a piece of text contains not only a number, but a number followed by one of the words “pig”, “cow”, or “chicken”, or their plural forms.
 Agora, queremos saber se um pedaço do texto contém não apenas um número, mas um número seguido por uma das palavras "porco", "vaca", "galinha" ou seus plurais também.

-We could write three regular expressions, and test them in turn, but there is a nicer way.
-The pipe character (|) denotes a choice between the pattern to its left and the pattern to its right.
-So I can say this:
 Podemos escrever três expressões regulares, e testar cada uma, mas existe uma maneira mais simples.
 O caracter pipe ("|") indica uma opção entre o padrão à esqueda ou a direita.
 Entao podemos fazer:

 ```